medical-genomics-group/hydra/README.md

 On line 45 the file /src/data.cpp the binary file that contains the data is read into memory.
 Instead of this, we would like Eigen to operate on a memory mapped version of this file, so that only one randomly selected column is read into memory at any time, rather than the entire file.

 Our overall aim is to apply this to a datset that has 470,000 rows and 38 million columns, with each data entry consisting of 8 bytes.
-The computations we are doing require only one randomly selected column at a time and so we hope to reduce the RAM requirements as much as possible throuhg memory mapping.
+The computations we are doing require only one randomly selected column at a time and so we hope to reduce the RAM requirements as much as possible through memory mapping.